On taming Moffatt-Kimura vortices of doom in the viscous case: Acknowledgments

 \section{Acknowledgments}

 The work is supported in part by the National Science Foundation grant DMS 2307657.
-The author would like to express his gratitude to Professor Peter Constantin for opening the door (quite emphatically) into the realm of the mathematical study of the interplay between the geometric properties of 3D incompressible flows and their regularity, as well as for his support over the years.
+The author would like to express his gratitude to Professor Peter Constantin for opening the door (quite emphatically) into the realm of the mathematical study of the interplay between the geometric properties of 3D incompressible flows and their regularity as well as for his support over the years.
+Thanks to the referee for their comments that improved clarity of the exposition.

 \cprime{$'$}